 Did you know...

 Some states report that 90% of practices in the country have recruited for a dental assistant in the last year and 40% of those vacancies remained unfilled.
 The demand for this key role is very high, and there is an expectation that the demand for dental assistants will grow by 11% in coming years.

-Advantage Dental's In-House Dental Assistant Training Program
+Advantage Dental's Dental Assistant Training Program

-In late 2020, Advantage Dental launched a Dental Assistant Pathways pilot project that would introduce individuals with no previous dental experience to a role as both a dental assistant and a traditional health worker.
+Training is available for those with certification in either role to gain the experience necessary to be dual certified**.
 This dual role will allow the individual to assist in the provision of care while providing support as a patient navigator, assisting patients by removing barriers to care and identifying and mitigating unmet social needs.

 Innovative Solutions for Workforce Challenges

 “The new Dental Assistant Pathways training program is designed to onboard a new employee while observing and building upon their strengths and weaknesses.
 This also allows the new employee to gain a firm understanding of the Advantage Dental culture and mission.
-New dental assistants are developed in a very short period and are provided the tools and support to be confident, knowledgeable and successful in their role,” Alicia states.
+New dental assistants are developed in a very short period and are provided the tools and support to be confident, knowledgeable and successful in their role,” Melendez states.

 Become a Rock Star in the Dental Field

 “Dental assisting can open many doors.
 It is a great career path with solid employability and satisfaction.
 You may enjoy dental assisting because you have a passion to help others or simply because you want a career opportunity with growth and recognition.
-You never know where dental assisting can take you,” Alicia says.
+You never know where dental assisting can take you,” Melendez says.

 With time and experience, dental assistants can expand their skills and become certified in dental radiology as well as other expanded functions.
 Opportunities for career growth leading to a Dental Assistant II or Lead Dental Assistant position are possible.
 Advantage Dental supports employees who wish to grow into management or other roles within the organization.